Confronting Reward Overoptimization for Diffusion Models: A Perspective of Inductive and Primacy Biases: Empirical Evaluations

 \subsection{Qualitative Comparison}

-We present a visual comparison of high-reward image generation results for the alignment methods in Figure~\ref{vis}, to qualitatively evaluate reward overoptimization when optimizing rewards to the same degree.
-The results from AlignProp and DDPO show notable saturation in terms of style, background, and sunlight, while our generation results manifest greater diversity in these aspects and exhibit higher fidelity in the meantime, which demonstrates the capabilities of TDPO and TDPO-R in mitigating reward overoptimization.
-Additionally, we also provide image generation results for generalization to unseen text prompts in Appendix~\ref{appendix:unseen}.
+In Figure~\ref{vis}, we compare the high-reward image results of the alignment methods when optimizing rewards to the same degree.
+The results from AlignProp and DDPO show notable saturation in terms of style, background, and sunlight, while our results manifest greater diversity in these aspects and exhibit higher fidelity, which highlights the effectiveness of our methods in mitigating reward overoptimization.
+Furthermore, we also provide additional qualitative results for unseen text prompts in Figure~\ref{vis_complex}.
+In comparison with other methods, our results are better aligned with the prompts in terms of color, count, composition, and location, and also exhibit higher image fidelity, indicating a lower degree of reward overoptimization.